oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 It MUST use a JWS asymmetric digital signature algorithm.
 It MUST NOT use `none` or an identifier for a symmetric algorithm (MAC).

-The input claim set to be used as the payload of an Issuer-signed JWT component of an SD-JWT is a JSON object that:
+The input claim set to be used as the payload of the Issuer-signed JWT component of an SD-JWT is a JSON object that

- 1. MAY contain the `_sd_alg` key described in (#hash_function_claim).
+ 1. MAY contain the `_sd_alg` key described in (#hash_function_claim),
- 2. MAY contain one or more digests of Disclosures to enable selective disclosure of the respective claims, created and formatted as described below.
+ 2. MAY contain one or more digests of Disclosures to enable selective disclosure of the respective claims, created and formatted as described below,
- 3. MAY contain one or more decoy digests to obscure the actual number of claims in the SD-JWT, created and formatted as described in (#decoy_digests).
+ 3. MAY contain one or more decoy digests to obscure the actual number of claims in the SD-JWT, created and formatted as described in (#decoy_digests),
- 4. MAY contain one or more non-selectively disclosable claims.
+ 4. MAY contain one or more non-selectively disclosable claims,
- 5. MAY also contain a Holder's public key or a reference thereto, as well as further claims such as `iss`, `iat`, etc. as defined or required by the application using SD-JWTs.
+ 5. MAY also contain a Holder's public key or a reference thereto, as well as further claims such as `iss`, `iat`, etc. as defined or required by the application using SD-JWTs,
- 6. MUST NOT contain the reserved claims `_sd` or `...` except for the purpose of transporting digests as described below.
+ 6. MUST NOT contain the reserved claims `_sd` or `...` except for the purpose of transporting digests as described below, and
  7. MUST NOT contain more than one appearance of the same digest value.

 Applications of SD-JWT SHOULD be explicitly typed using the `typ` header parameter.
 See (#explicit_typing) for more details.